FAIRmat-NFDI/pynxtools/docs/tutorial/nexus-to-nomad.md

-# Uploading NeXus files to NOMAD
+# Uploading NeXus data to NOMAD

 Great choice!
 [NOMAD](https://nomad-lab.eu/nomad-lab/tutorials.html) makes it easier than ever to work with your research data.
 At this point you probably have an idea of what [FAIR data](https://www.nature.com/articles/sdata201618) is.
 Even if you don't, it doesn't matter.
 NOMAD provides a simple graphical interface that let's you collect and have your data ready for publication.